COMMERCIAL EVICTIONS MORATORIUM

 COMMERCIAL EVICTION MORATORIUM RESOURCES

-The moratorium has been in place since March 2020 and prohibits commercial evictions because of nonpayment due to COVID-19.
-It applies to any rent that was due from March 18, 2020 to September 30, 2021, and may be extended.
+Since March 2020, the moratorium has been in place and it prohibits commercial evictions because of nonpayment due to COVID-19.
+It applies to any rent that was due from March 18, 2020 to September 30, 2021.

 NOTE: The moratorium does not waive the obligation to pay this missed rent.
 See the detailed guidance on the moratorium for tenants and landlords provided by OEWD.

 9/27/21 Update: Mayor Breed signed an amendment to the Commercial Eviction Protections Ordinance on September 24, 2021, which provides certain commercial tenants with 50 to 99 employees up to six months after the moratorium expires to repay any missed rent.
 This amendment will not go into effect until October 24, 2021.
 Learn more about this amendment at the Board of Supervisors Legislative Research Center.

 8/4/21 Update: Mayor Breed signed an amendment to the Commercial Eviction Protections Ordinance on August 4, 2021, which provides certain commercial tenants with a rebuttable presumption it may raise during court proceedings.
 This amendment will not go into effect until September 2, 2021.
 Learn more about this amendment at the Board of Supervisors Legislative Research Center.

 What should I do if I’m unable to pay my rent?